 Buy VXUS, paying half the spread = 0.015%

 This total transaction incurred slippage costs of 0.025%.
 If there were two of these trades in a year, the strategy’s annual slippage would be 0.05%.

-Only the trend and macro models incur slippage since they are the two active models.
+Only the trend and macro models incur slippage since they are the only active models.
 Historically, the average annual slippage for the trend model is 0.05%.
 The average annual slippage for the macro model is 0.04%.
 So the two active models have an average annual slippage of 0.045%.
-In an example scenario where these two models occupy 50% of a portfolio along with 50% in passive models, total annual portfolio slippage would be expected to be 0.0225%.
+In an scenario where these two models occupy 50% of a portfolio along with 50% in passive models, total annual portfolio slippage would be expected to be 0.0225%.

 On average, there are five trades per year across all models in the Movement Capital composite strategy.
 The estimated commission per trade I use is $10 to be overly conservative in historical testing.
-Most trading platforms offer more competitive rates, but as in the slippage estimations, it’s best to reflect higher costs than currently available.
+Most trading platforms offer more competitive rates, but as in the slippage estimations, it’s best to be conservative and reflect higher costs than currently available.

 To calculate commissions as an annual percentage like the other costs, just divide total estimated annual commissions paid ($10 * 5 trades) by an account’s value.
 For a $500,000 account, $50 in commissions translates to an annual cost of 0.01%.

 The table below shows the annual cost of running Movement Capital’s composite strategy in a $500,000 account:

 |Type of Cost||Annual Average|

 This total implementation cost is below the 0.15% fee for Vanguard’s target retirement funds and substantially below the average ETF and mutual fund fee of 0.52%.2